Summit Small Groups

 About Amanda: Amanda has been married to Jon for almost twenty-four years and thinks he’s pretty amazing.
 They’ve had many adventures together, including rearing four children, serving in the military, homeschooling, moving eight times, welcoming their first grandchild, restoring a 90 year old home (still in progress), and now eagerly awaiting the arrival of grandchild number two!
 In the midst of that crazy adventure God has given Amanda a heart for ministering to women through His Word.
 Now with an empty nest looming and homeschooling coming to an end (Whew!) she’s excited to have more opportunities to minister to the wonderful ladies God puts in her path.

-*** THIS GROUP IS NOW FULL ***
+*** THIS GROUP IS FULL - CONTINUED FROM LAST SEMESTER ***

 Frequently Asked Questions About Small Groups

 Q. I'm new to all this.
 Why should I join a small group?

 Small groups are a perfect way to meet new people, learn more about God, and figure out how to process life's ups and downs through a Biblical perspective.
 Simply put, the purpose of small groups is to connect relationally and to grow spiritually.
 There is no better way to do that than to have a small, connected group of people "living life together."

 Most groups are for anybody 18 years or older, regardless of prior church background or church affiliation.
 Vertical Youth meet on Sunday and Wednesday nights for teenagers, and we have separate ministries for younger children as well.
 There are occasionally groups specifically for women or men, too.

 Q. Do I have to be a member of Summit Church?

 Nope!
 Whether you attend Summit, another church or no church at all, you are more than welcome at our small groups.